xcape-io/PyProps/QtProps/QtCountdownProps/README.md

 ﻿# WORK IN PROGRESS ...

-# Qt Countdown props
+# Qt Countdown prop
 *Countdown example of pure Python props using **PyQt5**.*

-A props that displays the game countdown in the escape room on the Raspberry HDMI screen.
-This props uses PyQt5 and extends <a href="https://github.com/xcape-io/PyProps/blob/master/core/QtPropsApp.py" target="_blank">QtPropsApp</a>.
+A prop that displays the game countdown in the escape room on the Raspberry HDMI screen.
+This prop uses PyQt5 and extends <a href="https://github.com/xcape-io/PyProps/blob/master/core/QtPropsApp.py" target="_blank">QtPropsApp</a>.

 ## Installation
-This props was created before PyProps library was released so there is no dependencies with PyProps.
+This prop was created before PyProps library was released so there is no dependencies with PyProps.

 You will have to install following Python packages:
 ```bash